hoanganhminh01/Landscape-GANs/index.md

 The animation clearly shows how superios StyleGANv3 is compared to DCGAN in generating realistic outputs.
 This is expected, since StyleGANv3 were pre-trained on multiple GPUs for several days (average of 72.7s / 1000 images) on a much larger dataset (LHQ dataset), so it is common to generate very good results.
 ## <ins><b> Conclusion and Future Works </b></ins>

+During this project, we reimplemented and extended the architecture of DCGAN to work with multiple different sizes of images.
+We leanred that in order to train larger images, a deeper DCGAN network is needed, and the deeper the network is, the better it is a generating realistic outputs.

+We also noticed that the generated outputs are not very realistic yet and still need improvements, compared to the output we got when testing on a pretrained StyleGANv3.
+This is due to the limit of time and we were only able to train for a fairly small number of epochs.
+We were unable to train out model on 256 x 256 images due to computational limitations.
+Additionally, our dataset is fairly small, so it may not be enough to generate images that can transition smoothly between different landscapes like the output of StyleGANv3, which was trained only a much larger dataset - LHQ.
+Therefore, if we were to continue our project, with enough computational resources of multiple GPUs and time, we would train our DCGAN models on the full LHQ dataset for a fairly large number of epochs (50000 to 80000 epochs) to see how realistic our output can be.

 ## <ins><b> References </b></ins>